TanvirApon/ZeroHunger/README.md

     Create a new Pull Request

 # Support

-If you encounter any issues or have any questions about the Zero Hunger NGO Food Collection System, please feel free to contact us at contact@zerohungerngo.org.
-License

 This project is licensed under the MIT License - see the LICENSE file for details.

 Thank you for your interest in contributing to our mission of reducing food waste and fighting hunger!
 Together, we can make a difference.